Atigit15/Quirk-Chat/README.md

 ![Quirk Chat Screenshot](screenshots/ss-login.png)
 # Quirk-Chat⚡
 Quirk Chat is a real-time chat application developed using React, Node.js, Socket.io, and MongoDB.
 It provides users with a seamless chatting experience, along with user authentication and a user-friendly interface.
-With Quirk Chat, users can connect with each other instantly, engage in conversations, and build meaningful connections.
+With Quirk Chat, users can connect instantly, engage in conversations, and build meaningful connections.

 # Demo💻
 <p align="center"><img src="screenshots/gif1.gif"></p>